A chai latte is hard to beat. Warm spices, a creamy texture, and just enough sweetness make it a go-to comfort drink for many people.

 Here’s why this recipe is a must-try:

-• Easy to customize – Make it with dairy or plant-based milk, sweeten it your way, and adjust the spice or strength to suit your taste.
+- Easy to adjust: Use dairy or plant-based milk, tweak the sweetness, or change the strength to suit your taste.

 Ingredients & Equipment